This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Baked Turkey Burrito Casserole

-How to Make Baked Turkey Burrito Casserole:
+How to Make Our Baked Turkey Burrito Casserole

-You probably have most of the ingredients for this casserole.
-If not, this recipe adapts well to substitutions.
 I chopped and sautéed the onions in a large skillet, added the beans, corn, chiles, olives, and turkey.
 Sprinkled the seasoning over the top and tossed it all together.

-I was happy that I had planned ahead and purchased the canned chiles though, as they really add flavor to the casserole.
+To make a cheese sauce you begin with a is basic béchamel sauce, also known as a white sauce.
 After cooking the roux and adding the milk and seasoning to the sauce, stir it to a smooth consistency.
 Then whisk the shredded cheese into the sauce.

 Baked Turkey Burrito Casserole